 Here's what has happened:

 We have arrived promptly at school and work every morning.
-We all have breakfast and lunches and a hot, home-cooked supper.
+We all have breakfast, lunches, and a hot, home-cooked supper.
 We're as well-rested as a family with a 2-month old can be.

 And here's how we're doing it: